mbernste/mbernste.github.io/_posts/2025-01-11-eulers_number.md

 _THIS POST IS CURRENTLY UNDER CONSTRUCTION_

-_For me, Euler's number $e := 2.71828\dots$ was a somewhat mysterious number that I took for granted.
+_Euler's number $e := 2.71828\dots$ has, to me, always been a semi-mysterious number.
+While I understood many facts about $e$, I never felt I ever truly understood what it really was -- it's core essence so to speak.
 Thanks to an excellent explanation by [Grant Sanderson](Grant Sanderson)'s [3Blue1Brown video](https://www.youtube.com/watch?v=m2MIpDrF7Es), I now better understand this constant.
 In this blog post, I will attempt to describe, in my own words, my understanding of Euler's number and expound on Sanderson's explanation._

 Introduction
 ------------

-For me, Euler's number $e = 2.71828\dots$ was a somewhat mysterious number that I took for granted.
+Euler's number $e := 2.71828\dots$ has, to me, always been a semi-mysterious number.
+While I understood many facts about $e$, I never felt I ever truly understood what it really was -- it's core essence so to speak.
 Sadly, it was only very recently that I finally felt like I truly understood this constant.
 Sure, I knew certain _facts_ about $e$, but I didn't really understand its _essence_.
 For example, I knew that,

 $$\frac{de^x}{dx} = e^x$$